TeamFAPS/PSVita-RE-tools/README.md

 	ksceDebugPrintf, printf (when SceLibc is included such as in games), or sceClibPrintf

-- VitaDecompiler:
+- VitaDecompilerMod usage :

 Dependencies:

-VitaDecompiler requires capstone (a disassembler) libraries and libyaml. (capstone must be compiled from source on Windows.
+VitaDecompiler requires capstone (a disassembler) libraries and libyaml. (capstone must be compiled from source on Windows).
 Make sure you install the *.a and header files to the right directories.

 	Run: ./vitadecompiler binary db.yml > output.c

 Interpreting the Output:

 The top section is a printed NIDS table which gives the exports and imports of a module.
 This information will provide the offsets, virtual address, NID, library name, library NID, and the NID Name (or generated name).

 Each function has a virtual address and offset displayed next to it.
 This offset given (if not for a function that has a NID) maybe hooked with Taihen.

 Most strings or values are accompanied by a g_text_addr which gives you the original address.
 The address is then checked repeatedly until a non-address is found.

 - vita-unmake-fself

 Dependencies: zlib

 	Run: ./vita-unmake-fself binary